LauraVEkris/openrowingmonitor/docs/Architecture.md

 Please note: `handleRotationImpulse` implements all these state transitions, where the state transitions for the end of an interval and the end of a session are handled individually as the metrics updates differ slightly.

+In a nutshell:

+* `SessionManager.js` maintains the session state, thus determines whether the rowing machine is 'Rowing', or 'WaitingForDrive', etc.,
+* `RowingStatistics.js` maintains the workout intervals, guards interval and session boundaries, and will chop up the metrics-stream accordingly, where `RowingStatistics.js` will just move on without looking at these artifical boundaries.

+In total, this takes full control of the displayed metrics in a specific interval (i.e. distance or time to set interval target, etc.).

+#### RowingStatistics.js

+`RowingStatistics.js` recieves *currentDt* updates, forwards them to `Rower.js` and subsequently inspects `Rower.js` for the resulting strokestate and associated metrics.
+Based on this inspection, it updates the finite state machine of the sessionstate and the associated metrics (i.e. linear velocity, linear distance, power, etc.).

-#### metrics maintained in RowingStatistics.js
+##### metrics maintained in RowingStatistics.js

 The goal is to translate the linear rowing metrics into meaningful information for the consumers of data updating both session state and the underlying metrics.
-As `Rower.js` can only provide a limited set of absolute metrics at a time (as most are stroke state dependent) and is unaware of previous strokes and the context of the interval, `RowingStatistics.js` will consume this data, combine it with other datasources like the heartrate and transform it into a consistent and more stable set of metrics useable for presentation.
-As `RowingStatistics.js` also is the bridge between the interrupt-driven and time/state driven part of the application, it buffers data as well, providing a complete set of metrics regardless of stroke state.
+As `Rower.js` can only provide a limited set of absolute metrics at a time (as most are stroke state dependent) and is unaware of previous strokes and the context of the interval, `RowingStatistics.js` will consume this data and transform it into a consistent and more stable set of metrics useable for presentation. `RowingStatistics.js` also buffers data as well, providing a complete set of metrics regardless of stroke state.
 Adittionally, `RowingStatistics.js` also smoothens data across strokes to remove eratic behaviour of metrics due to small measurement errors.

 In a nutshell:

-* `RowingStatistics.js` is the bridge/buffer between the interrupt-drive processing of data and the time/state based reporting of the metrics,
-* `RowingStatistics.js` maintains the session state, thus determines whether the rowing machine is 'Rowing', or 'WaitingForDrive', etc.,
 * `RowingStatistics.js` applies a moving median filter across strokes to make metrics less volatile and thus better suited for presentation,
 * `RowingStatistics.js` calculates derived metrics (like Calories) and trands (like Calories per hour),
-* `RowingStatistics.js` maintains the workout intervals, guards interval and session boundaries, and will chop up the metrics-stream accordingly, where `Rower.js` will just move on without looking at these artifical boundaries.

-In total, this takes full control of the displayed metrics in a specific interval.
+In total, this takes full control of the displayed metrics in a specific stroke.

-### Rower.js
+#### Rower.js

 `Rower.js` recieves *currentDt* updates, forwards them to `Flywheel.js` and subsequently inspects `Flywheel.js` for the resulting state and angular metrics, transforming it to a strokestate and linear metrics.

-#### strokeStates in Rower.js
+##### strokeStates in Rower.js

 `Rower.js` can have the following strokeStates: